Below is a a list of frequently asked questions. We are always available to answer additional questions by phone or email.

 If you wish to transfer your registration to a different Program, a $50.00 administrative fee will be charged.
 Transfers are not allowed if the transfer would result in cancellation of the original Program due to low enrollment.

-Do I need to purchase trip insurance?
+Should I purchase trip insurance?

 We strongly recommend you purchase trip cancellation insurance to cover the cost of your Program and associated travel costs in the event you need to cancel your Program.
 Travel Insurance is available from a variety of providers such as TravelEx.